rbflurry/node-red-contrib-send-multipart/README.md

 # node-red-contrib-send-multipart
 This is a node-red node for posting http(s) requests with multipart formData.
-Currently a work in progress!
+Currently a work in progress Right now this node is only looking for files.
+However, there are future plans to handle all multipart/form-data.

 ## Installation
 run npm -g install node-red-contrib-send-multipart